Bidar

 Bidar is home for the second biggest Indian Air Force training centre in the country.
 The IAF Station Bidar is used for advanced jet training of prospective fighter pilots on BAe Hawk aircraft.

 Bidar city is known for its Bidri handicraft products, and its rich history.
 Bidar is also considered one of the holiest place for Sikh pilgrimage.
 Unlike other places in the region, Bidar is the coldest and wettest place in north Karnataka.
 For the year 2009–10, Bidar was ranked 22nd among the cleanest cities in India, and 5th cleanest in Karnataka.
-SH4 passes through Bidar and the whole city is integrated with 4 lane road.
+SH4 passes through Bidar and the whole city is integrated with a 4-lane road.

 Etymology

 The name Bidar appears to be derived from Kannada word ‘bidiru’, which means bamboo.
-It was also referred as Bhadrakot.
+It was also referred as Bhadrakote.

 Legend has associated Bidar with the ancient kingdom of Vidarbha, to which references are found in early Hindu literature like Malavikagnimitra, Mahabharata, the Harivamsa, Bhagavata, and a few other Puranas.
 Its association can be seen apparently on account of the similarity in names Bidar and Vidarbha.
 This has been mentioned in Firishta's writings.

 The traditional tales reveal that Vidura lived here; hence the place was earlier called Viduranagara and also as the place where Nala and Damayanti (Daughter of Raja Bhima, the King of Vidharba) were meeting.

 Bidar under the rule of the Bahmani Sultanate was known as Muhammadabad.